dankuck/blackjack-on-laravel/README.md

 I tried to show variety of implementation options.
 If I were to continue developing this, I can think of some data that I would refactor out from a JSON column into a first class Model.

+I chose to handle the game-ending state as a first-class event so that it would show that system.